Baghdad

 Baghdad (Note: /ˈbægdæd/ BAG-dad or /bəgˈdæd/ bəg-DAD; بَغْدَاد, /ar/) is the capital and largest city in Iraq.
 It is located on the banks of the Tigris in central Iraq.
 The city has an estimated population of 8 million.
-It ranks among the most populous and largest cities in the Middle East and the Arab world and constitutes 22% of the country's population.
+It ranks among the most populous and largest cities in the Middle East and the Arab world and constitutes 22% of Iraq's population.
 Baghdad is a primary financial and commercial center in the region.

-Founded in 762 AD by Al-Mansur, Baghdad was the capital of the Abbasid Caliphate and became its most notable development project.
+Founded in 762 AD by al-Mansur on a site with settlement dating back to at least the Neo-Babylonian period, Baghdad became the capital of the Abbasid Caliphate and its most notable development project.
 The city evolved into an intellectual and cultural center.
 This, in addition to housing several key academic institutions, including the House of Wisdom, as well as a multi-ethnic and multi-religious environment, garnered it a worldwide reputation as the "Center of Learning".
 For much of the Abbasid era, during the Islamic Golden Age, Baghdad was one of the largest cities in the world and rivaled Chang'an, as the population peaked at more than one million.
-It was largely destroyed at the hands of the Mongol Empire in 1258, resulting in a decline that would linger through many centuries due to frequent plagues, shift in power and multiple successive empires.
+It was largely destroyed at the hands of the Mongol Empire in 1258, resulting in a decline that would linger for many centuries due to frequent plagues and shifts in power between multiple successive empires.
 Later, Baghdad served as the administrative center of Ottoman Iraq, exercising authority over the provinces of Basra, Mosul, and Shahrizor.

 During the First World War, Baghdad was made the capital of Mandatory Iraq.
 With the recognition of Iraq as an independent monarchy in 1932, it gradually regained some of its former prominence as a significant center of Arab culture.
 During the Ba'ath Party rule, the city experienced a period of relative prosperity and growth.
 However, it faced severe infrastructural damage due to the Iraq War, which began with the invasion of Iraq in 2003, resulting in a substantial loss of cultural heritage and historical artifacts.
 During the insurgency and renewed war from 2013 to 2017, it had one of the highest rates of terrorist attacks in the world.
 However, these attacks have gradually declined since the territorial defeat of the Islamic State militant group in Iraq in 2017, and are now rare.
 Since the end of the war, numerous reconstruction projects have been underway to induce stability.

 Iraq's largest city, Baghdad is the seat of government.
 It generates 40% of the economy of Iraq.
 A major center of Islamic history, Baghdad is home to numerous historic mosques, as well as churches, mandis and synagogues, highlighting the city's historical diversity.
 Religious sites such as Masjid al-Kadhimayn, Buratha Mosque, the Shrine of Abdul-Qadir Gilani and Abu Hanifa Mosque are visited by millions of people annually.
 It was once home to a large Jewish community and was regularly visited by Sikh pilgrims from India.
 Baghdad is a regional cultural hub.
 The city is well known for its coffeehouses.